material-shell/material-shell/README.md

 * `Super+Space` Cycle the tiling layout of the current workspace.
 * `Super+Escape` Toggle the UI of Material-shell, like a Zen mode.

+## Other Actions
+* Middle-click on a workspace closes the workspace and all applications in it.
+* Right-click on any workspace to change the icon settings for the workspaces.

 # Installation

 #### Get it in two clicks